buxtronix/glowforge-psu/breakout-pcb/README.md

  - 2 x Molex 52807-3010 connectors
  - 2 x 15-pin standard header sockets
- - 0805 SMD resistors
+ - 9 x 0805 SMD resistors
+   - 1 x 8.2k
+   - 1 x 2.2k
+   - 7 * 270r
- - 0805 SMD LEDs
+ - 9 x 0805 SMD LEDs

 You may also need ribbon cable(s).
-The short one works to connect to this breakout, but if you need a longer one or want to extend, you need one with the following specs:
+The existing short one works to connect to this breakout, but if you need a longer one or want to extend, you need one with the following specs:

  - FPC cable
  - 1mm pitch